ctrlcctrlv/infinity/README.md

 As of now, most things (other than installation) that apply to upstream vichan also apply to OpenIB.
 See their readme for a detailed FAQ: https://github.com/vichan-devel/vichan/blob/master/README.md

-If you are not interested in letting your users make their own boards, install vichan instead of infinity.
+If you are not interested in letting your users make their own boards, install vichan instead of OpenIB.

 **Much like Arch Linux, OpenIB should be considered ``rolling release''.
 Unlike upstream vichan, we have no install.php.
 Database schema and templates are changed often and it is on you to read the Git log before updating!**